-For example, the one accessible from Luang Probang is the most frequented by travelers, don’t worry about working out how to get there – tuk tuk drivers see you wandering around Luang Prabang town and ask you if want to go to the waterfalls for a dip all the time.
+For example, the one accessible from Luang Prabang is the most frequented by travelers, don’t worry about working out how to get there – tuk tuk drivers see you wandering around Luang Prabang town and ask you if want to go to the waterfalls for a dip all the time.

 There are also little cleaner fish who will give your skin a clean if you stand still long enough, a free extra for those who need to exfoliate – and done for no cost!

-6. Motorbiking from town to town
+11. Motorbiking from town to town

 And you’ll be surprised to find out that Laos is just as spectacular – if not more so – than better known destinations in SE Asia!

-7. Exploring the Plain of Jars
+12. Exploring the Plain of Jars

 I visited Stone Henge while in England and enjoyed it myself but this is just as old and as curious as it and no-one is there.

-8. COPE center in Vientiane
+13. COPE center in Vientiane

 A bomb about the size of a golf ball that would explode upon impact into a bunch of shrapnel, killing people nearby and damaging infrastructure.
+Horrible!

 Upon being asked about American movements within the country, Nixon was quoted as saying, “There are no American troops stationed in Laos” (because they weren’t stationed there, right?
 They were flying over the country bombing it).